airspot-dev/krules/README.md

 - [ruleset-image-base](https://github.com/airspot-dev/ruleset-image-base): Repo to build the Rulesets Docker image base

 - [krules-flask-env](https://github.com/airspot-dev/krules-flask-env): A module mainly intended for setup the KRules environments in a Flask context

-## Django support

-- [django-krules-extensions](https://github.com/airspot-dev/django-krules-extensions): A set of Django application that allow you to manage KRules environment in your Django site.

 ## Code examples